ViceBitz/RoboLimited/README.md

 ## 📌 Systems

 ### Price Sniper
-- Auto-buys limiteds within **3 seconds** of appearing at a low price.
+- Auto-buys limiteds within seconds of appearing at a low price.
 - Integrates directly with **Rolimons** and **Roblox APIs**
 - Formula-driven decisions (using margins and statistical sampling)
-- Fast purchase execution with **low-latency price checks** and **logged-in webpage**
+- Fast purchase execution with **direct backend API calls**

 ### Limited Analyzer
 - **Finds trends** and **identifies outliers** in past sales data
+- **Informs trading decisions** with z-score and margin analysis
 - Utilizes **sales data caching** to classify price points quickly
-- Track item sales prices across time period for big-picture trends

 ---